 Glutathione has the added advantage of being able to re-cycle other key antioxidants that are really important for your brain health like vitamin C and E. So, not only does it act directly to prevent oxidative damage, it also supports a powerful antioxidant team.

-The importance of this powerful nutrient cannot be over stated.
+The importance of this powerful nutrient cannot be overstated.
 Countless studies have found that glutathione levels are significantly depleted in ageing populations and those with mental health conditions such as Alzheimer’s.

 Maintaining your Glutathione levels is essential if you want to protect your brain, improve function and hang onto your memories!

-Give your brain an extra helping hand
+Give your brain an extra helping hand with glutathione

 Your brain is like any other part of your body in that it responds to a range of insults like stress, lack of exercise, poor diet, toxins and sleep deprivation.